farhatamannaislam/designer-hub-frontend/README.md

 ## Design Choices

 * Color: Designer Hub is a provides a vibrant and approachable environment for users.
 I used vibrant pink logo with a baby pink nav bar color.
 The main body is white so that posts are have more highlights.
 Buttons are bright purple with white text.
+The color palette is generated using [Colormind](http://colormind.io/)

 ![Color palatte](docs/readme/images/colormind.png)